Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 #### Contact
 1. Test if the Contact page loads
+2. Test the contact form posts
-2. Test is we can create a new Faq.
+3. Test if we can create contact models

+#### Home
+1. Test if the Home page loads

 #### Products
 1. Test if the Product Detail page loads